When technology and nature meet

 -

-Glue trap with odorless attractant,
+glue trap with odor-neutral attractant,

 -